silviootero/actividad-simulacion1/README.md

    <details>
    <summary>Answer</summary>
-   The percentage of CPU utilization is 100%, because it is executing two proccesses with 5 instructions and 100% of possibilities of executing them.
+   The percentage of CPU utilization is 100%, because it is executing two processes with 5 instructions and 100% of possibilities of executing them.
    </details>
    <br>